Alabama Public Records Law & Social Media

 Guidance from the Alabama Local Government Records Commission

-In October of 2013, the Local Government Records Commission issued a revised Records Disposition Authority (RDA) for municipalities which outlined the preservation and retention requirements for social media records in Alabama.
+In October of 2013, the Local Government Records Commission issued a revised Records Disposition Authority (RDA) for municipalities which outlined the public records law preservation and retention requirements for social media records in Alabama.
 This document indicates the need to capture records of social media sites whenever changes are made (which, given the live nature of social media, is all the time) and that these records should be classified as “Permanent” for retention purposes.
 In a Resource Manual for Alabama Regulatory Boards and Commissions (Section Eight: Public Records), it is stated that “Public records encompass records in all types of media, including electronic format.”

 View the RDA guidance

 Excerpt from “Municipalities Records Disposition Authority” published by the Local Governments Records Comission